 Sales and Marketing

 C&S supplies products to a number of leading grocery chains including A&P, Ahold USA, Bi-Lo Holding, Demoulas Market Basket, Kroger, Marsh Supermarkets, Save Mart, Target, and Top Friendly Markets.

 The grocery wholesaler rang up $21.4 billion in sales in fiscal 2012 (ended September), up from $20.4 billion in sales in fiscal 2011 and $19 billion in 2010.
 Based on sales, C&S ranks as the 10th largest privately held company in the US (as ranked by Forbes magazine).

 C&S has abandoned retail to focus on its core wholesale supply business.
-To that end, C&S has agreed to acquire the wholesale distribution and supply business of Houston-based Grocers Supply Co.
+To that end, C&S acquired the wholesale distribution and supply business of Houston-based Grocers Supply Co.
 (GSC).
-The pending purchase will expand C&S distribution footprint to the Southwest where GSC supplies more than 900 independent grocery stores, including Hispanic-themed Fiesta Mart.
+The purchase expanded C&S' distribution footprint to the Southwest where GSC supplied more than 900 independent grocery stores, including Hispanic-themed Fiesta Mart.

 The company sold its Southern Family Markets (SFM) division, which operated 57 grocery stores under the Piggly Wiggly, Bruno's, Food World, and Southern Family Markets banners to Belle Foods in mid-2012.
 (SFM's retail network spans Mississippi, Alabama, Georgia, and Florida.)
 However, it continues to supply the stores through its logistics unit.
 Also in 2012, C&S sold 21 Grand Union Markets in New York and Vermont to its customer Tops Friendly Markets.